SoFi Technologies Inc. (SOFI) Shares Down Despite Recent Market Volatility

-SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has decreased by -3.72 compared to its previous closing price of 7.25.
-Nevertheless, the company has seen a gain of 1.31% in its stock price over the last five trading days.
+SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has decreased by -5.16 compared to its previous closing price of 6.98. but the company has seen a -2.79% decline in its stock price over the last five trading sessions.

-Analysts have mixed views on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023